VaporFoxLash/radtelbot/README.md

 User:/start
 Bot: (Display how it works)
 User: /trivia
-Bot: Q1/5: Can constructor be inherited? true, false ?
+Bot: Q1/5: Can constructor be inherited?\n
+ true, false ?
 User: false
 Bot: Wrong!
 The correct answer is true